 4. Pay careful attention to your home environment.
 Make sure that any alcohol and/or prescription medications are locked up.
 Your child may be dealing with a lot of disappointment and may experiment with things they wouldn’t normally consider.

 5. Set aside time in the evening to connect.
 Family meals are a great venue for this!
 Now more than ever it’s important to check in with them about what they’re doing, thinking and feeling.
 Watch for significant changes in sleep, eating habits, and exercise patterns.
 Don’t hesitate to seek professional help if you are concerned about their well-being.
 Your child’s school counselor is a great place to start!
-He or she can guide you to other resources if you need them.
+They can also guide you to other resources if you need them.

 6. If a parent is unable to be home with your child during their at-home learning, communicate with them throughout the day when possible.
 Think about other people who may be able to help break up their day.
 Is there a grandparent or other family member who could pop in, bring lunch, or call them?
 How about a neighbor or trusted friend?
 When kids know the adults in their life care about them and are empathetic to this particular time, it helps them keep a positive attitude.
 Maybe some strengthened relationships will come out of this!